 Wooden Statue of the Guan Yin Bodhisattva

-This two-meter-tall statue is the largest wooden statue collected by the National Museum of China.
+This two-metre-tall statue is the largest wooden statue collected by the National Museum of China.
 Despite its intimidating size, the tranquil facial expression of the Guan Yin bodhisattva has a magical soothing power on the audience.
 It is proof of the belief of bodhisattva and the adaption of Buddhism in ancient China.

 Jinan Liu’s Fine Needle Shop’s Advertisement Bronze Plate

-The plate from the Song Dynasty (960-1279 C.E.) is the earliest advertisement with logo in the world.
+The plate from the Song Dynasty (AD 960-1279) is the earliest advertisement with logo in the world.
 Belonging to the Jinan Liu’s Fine Needle Shop, it has an image of bunny pounding with pestle in the middle, with the characters on both sides of the logo saying: “Find us by the rabbit image on the shop front”.
 Applying the lost woodblock printing technique, the plate also proves that printed advertisement had appeared in China long before Europe.

 Phoenix Coronet for Empress Xiaoduan